SSI BENEFITS – WHAT YOU NEED TO KNOW

 You should also tell the SSA about changes in the income of other family members who live with you.
 For example:

-• If you are married, tell the SSA about any change in the income of your spouse, including any change in the amount of his or her Social Security benefits.
-Also, learn more about same sex marriage and SSD benefits.
+- If you are married, then tell the SSA about any change in the income of your spouse.
+Including any change in the amount of his or her Social Security benefits.
+Also, learn about same sex marriage and SSD benefits.

-• You have a child younger than 18 who gets SSI and lives with you, then tell the SSA about any change in the child’s income, the income of your spouse, and also the income of any child in your home who is not getting SSI.
+- You have a child younger than 18 who gets SSI and lives with you, then tell the SSA about any change in the child’s income.
+Also, report the income of your spouse and the income of any child in your home who is not getting SSI.

-• Your child who is working, or who is age 18 to 22, starts or stops attending school full time.
+- Your child who is working, or who is age 18 to 22, starts or stops going to school full time.

 WHAT COUNTS AS INCOME FOR PURPOSES OF SSI BENEFITS?

-For purposes of SSI benefits, income includes cash, checks, and other things you get that can be used for food or shelter.
+Under the SSI benefits program, income includes cash, checks, and anything that you can use for food or shelter.
 Examples of income include:

 WHAT DOES NOT COUNT AS INCOME FOR PURPOSES OF SSI BENEFITS?